Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ### An Aside: URL Encoding and Query Strings

-It would be nice if valid query strings and valid query params could always be straightforward strings.
+It would be nice if we could use any arbitrary text as a query param, like this:

 ```
 https://my-beautiful.site/search?name=Hand-crafted exclusive: finest tote bag!